Anuradha Paudwal: Early days and success

-Before entering in Bollywood she sang in a Radio program.
-She started her music journey in 1973 from film Abhimaan where she sang a Sanskrit verse for Jaya Bhaduri.
-In 1970s, she sang a few popular songs which were praised by the music composers as well as public, but doesn't get much popularity.
+Before entering in Bollywood she sang on a Radio program.
+She started her music journey in 1973 with the film Abhimaan where she sang a Sanskrit verse for Jaya Bhaduri.
+In the 1970s, she sang a few popular songs which were praised by the music composers as well as the public, but doesn't get much popularity.
 At that time she sang as a dubbing artist.

-She obtained popularity from her song "Tu Mera Janu Hai" along with Manhar Udhas in the film Hero.
-She had been asked to "dub" this song for the actual singer - Lata Mangeshkar.
+She gained popularity from her song "Tu Mera Janu Hai" along with Manhar Udhas in the film Hero.
+She had been asked to "dub" this song for the actual singer – Lata Mangeshkar.
 Later Lataji was to have sung the song for the actual recording.
 But when music director duo Laxmikant-Pyarelal heard Anuradha's version, they determined that since the movie had an actress, Meenakshi Seshadri, making her debut, it was only appropriate that the song should also be sung by a fresh voice.
 After that in mid-80s, she sang along with Mohammed Aziz, and this duo was highly liked by public.
 It was at this time that Anuradha Paudwal started to climb the ladder of success.
 After that she sang songs with established singers of that time and worked with many music composers.
 At that time she met Nadeem–Shravan who were struggling at that time.
 She listened to some of their songs and asked them to compose music for her.
 They composed 23 songs which were sung by her along with Kumar Sanu, Udit Narayan, Abhijeet Bhattacharya, Babla Mehta among others.
 Ten songs out of them are to be released as Chahat album, which were later released as film songs in Aashiqui movie in 1990.

 As an established singer

-When music of the film Aashiqui was released, it became popular in no time.
+When the music of the film Aashiqui was released, it became popular in no time.
 It established Anuradha Paudwal as a successful playback singer.
 After that Dil Hai Ke Manta Nahin, and Sadak were released in 1991, which were also immensely successful.
 Several other albums release at that time made her an established singer and she was often given preference over Mangeshkar sisters.
 When she was at the peak of her career, she decided to sing exclusively for T-Series.
 And after this her immensely successful Bollywood career started falling slowly and other female playback singers like Alka Yagnik, Kavita Krishnamurti and Sadhana Sargam came into prominence.

 Her songs became so popular that Binaca Geetmala list of 1990 had 14 songs of her.
-Her songs "Too Mera Hero Hai" from Hero and "Maine Pyaar Tumhi Se Kiya Hai" from Phool Aur Kaante topped the list in 1984 and 1992 respectively.
+Her songs "Too Mera Hero Hai" from Hero, "My Name is Lakhan" from Ram Lakhan and "Maine Pyaar Tumhi Se Kiya Hai" from Phool Aur Kaante topped the list in 1984, 1989 and 1992 respectively.
 Once O.P.
 Nayyar in one of his interview said "Lata ka yug gaya ab, Anuradha ka yug aa gaya" meaning "Lata's era is over now, Anuradha's era has arrived".